Amber Rose Shares Highly-Suggestive Political Photos As She Supports Women’s March

 A photo posted by Amber Rose (@amberrose) on

 It seems Amber was in good company as she voiced her opinion on both women’s rights and on Trump becoming president.
-She had shared an image of Donald made to resemble Hitler as it referenced his use of Twitter in attacking opposition.
+She had shared an image of Donald made to resemble Hitler as it referenced his use of Twitter in attacking the opposition.
 Amber’s Instagram followers had a lot to say about the image, that is, when they weren’t arguing with one another.

 Some users told Amber to stop with her statements as they implied she needs to embrace the change of power.